-ARea of Emphasis: Global Climate Change
+ARea of EXPERTISE: Global Climate Change

 EHS faculty and students generate new knowledge, conduct high-impact research, and disseminate policy-relevant findings on climate change impacts, strategies for reducing greenhouse gas emissions, and approaches for increasing resilience to climate change.
 EHS students pursuing M.P.H., M.S. and Ph.D. degrees who focus in this area receive training to become future leaders with the necessary technical and policy skills to combat climate change and its impacts, through strong foundations in climate science, health impact assessment, and the development of strategies to increase resilience to the impacts of climate change in communities around the globe.